Aaron Shaw

 Unless stated otherwise, this site and its contents were created by Aaron Shaw

-and are licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+and are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 The design is based on the Skimmed Milk Wordpress theme by Thortz and is licensed under the GPL.